 Whether you’re trying to nudge a bit of text a few pixels to the right or move your entire project around the workspace, we’ve got you covered with these keyboard shortcuts:

-- Move on locked axis: To make sure that you’re moving a text box, image, or overlay straight up and down, diagonally, or straight across without it getting out of line, hold the shift key while you move it.
+Move on locked axis: To make sure that you’re moving a text box, image, or graphic straight up and down, diagonally, or straight across without it getting out of line, hold the shift key while you move it.

-- Rotate 15 degrees: Turn parts of your design a little to the right or left by holding the shift key and turning the rotate handle (the one at the top of the bounding box that appears when you click a text box, image, or overlay).
+Rotate 15 degrees: Turn parts of your design a little to the right or left by holding the shift key and turning the rotate handle (the one at the top of the bounding box that appears when you click a text box, image, or graphic).

-- Bypass alignment: Sometimes you just need to say, “Quit telling me what to do, helpful alignment tools!
-This overlay needs to be a little off-center!”
-To do that without having to turn alignment hints off, hold the alt key while you move your object.
+Bypass alignment: Sometimes you just need to say, “Quit telling me what to do, helpful alignment tools!
+This graphic needs to be a little off-center!”
+To do that without having to turn alignment hints off, hold the control key while you move your object.